4 Most Infamous Exorcisms: Demonic Possession or Mental Illness?

 In 1991 the Catholic Church made the decision to takes its dirty little secret, exorcism, out of the closet, and bring it center stage.
 The Catholic Church wanted America to know it was fighting a very real battle of good versus evil.

 In a nation becoming increasingly secular, where demonic possession is the stuff of superstition and horror movies, the Church invited the producers of ABC's 20/20 to witness and televise a Church sanctioned exorcism.
 (Case Study Gina below) Since then, Catholic exorcists have been making the rounds on television and on the university campus lecture circuit.
 Simultaneously, a new industry has emerged, ghost hunting and paranormal research.
-It is estimated that there are annually 500-600 official exorcists in the Catholic Church; many Pentecostal ministers also practice forms of exorcism in their local churches.
+It is estimated that there are annually 500-600 official exorcisms performed by the Catholic Church; many Pentecostal ministers also practice forms of exorcism in their local churches.

 Are these claims of demons, spirits and negative entities merely deception, preying on our fear of the unknown, or are there unseen forces from another realm or dimension finding portals of entry into our world.
 Is their intent to torment individuals and feed off of the negative energy their activities engender?

 Dr. Richard Gallagher, a Princeton graduate who has trained in psychiatry at Yale and in psychoanalysis at Columbia universities believes so.
-Some years ago, Dr. Gallagher was approached by a Catholic priest to access one of their subjects and determine if she had a mental disorder or if she was actually demonically possessed.
+Some years ago, Dr. Gallagher was approached by a Catholic priest to assess one of their subjects and determine if she had a mental disorder or if she was actually demonically possessed.
 The results of his interaction with his first patient under official investigation for demonic possession opened his mind toward the paranormal.

 One Psychiatrist's View of Demonic Possession

-Dr. Richard Gallagher, while a practising Catholic, was a healthy skeptic of demonic possession, when he was approached by a Catholic priest to access the mental health of their subject, referred to as "Julia."
+Dr. Richard Gallagher, while a practising Catholic, was a healthy skeptic of demonic possession, when he was approached by a Catholic priest to assess the mental health of their subject, referred to as "Julia."
 Julia was an avowed Satanist and often described herself as a "Queen to Satan."
 During interviews, Julia would pass into trances.
 During these trances Julia would become hostile and abusive, often using vulgarity, as well as taunting the doctor with "hidden knowledge."
 She could tell Gallagher how people whom she had never met had died.
 This hidden knowledge included painful specifics regarding Gallagher's own mother's death, which was from a rare form of cancer.

 Dr. Gallagher ultimately determined that she possessed paranormal abilities, and that her disorder was not psychiatric; there were no underlying medical causes for her affliction.
 Eventually, Julia was subjected to an exorcism attended by eight participants in her deliverance.
 Each of these participants later swore to Gallagher that Julia spoke in several languages during the Rites of Exorcism including Latin, French and Spanish; languages which she was not conversant in when out of trance.
 They also swore that she levitated for 30 minutes during the exorcism, and that she required the strength of 6 men to restrain her onto the bed.